mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### `delayed_retry_timeout`

-The number of seconds to wait until an error is returned to the client when `delayed_retry` is enabled.
+The duration to wait until an error is returned to the client when `delayed_retry` is enabled.
 The default value is 10 seconds.

+The timeout is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

 ### `transaction_replay`